 To a first-time viewer, the Tour de France can be a minefield.
 It’s not just as simple as the first rider across the finish line in Paris.
 How can a rider win multiple stages and not wear the yellow jersey?
-And what is that polka dot jersey about?
+What is that polka dot jersey about?
 And what’s with all the jargon they use?

 Tour de France classifications explained – what do the different jersey colours mean?